National-Radical Movement

-The Falanga officially the National-Radical Movement (Polish: Ruch Narodowo-Radykalny or RN-R), was an illegal political organization formed as a result of a split by Boleslaw Piasecki in the National Radical Camp.
-Formed (during the political crisis of National Democracy) as a result of a split in the National Radical Camp.
+The National-Radical Movement Falanga, commonly known as ONR Falanga, and officially called the National-Radical Movement (Polish: Ruch Narodowo-Radykalny or RN-R), was an illegal political organization formed as a result of a split by Boleslaw Piasecki in the National Radical Camp.
+Its colloquial name comes from a newspaper called Falanga, which was associated with RN-R. Formed (during the political crisis of National Democracy) as a result of a split in the National Radical Camp.
 Active mainly at universities, propagating nationalist, anti-Semitic and pro-Catholic slogan.
 Since 1936 cooperated with the Camp of National Unity.
 Numbered about 5,000 members.
 During German occupation, Falanga's activities were continued by Confederation of the Nation.